How does Macy’s make its iconic Thanksgiving balloons?

 Designers and artists sketch the balloon out.
 They have to make sure the balloon’s shape will let it fly evenly and that its size will provide the right amount of helium.
 Too small and there won’t be enough helium to lift the balloon.
 Too big and the balloon will rise too high and tilt upwards.
 The balloon must also be able to collapse into a container small enough to fit through the Lincoln Tunnel the night before the parade.

 Engineers turn that sketch into a digital 3D model and use that model to check the design’s structural integrity.

 Step 3: Model

 This digital design goes to a 3D printer for scale models and another printer for custom fabric patterns.
-Designers also create an armature model, similar to a skeleton, of the design, then cover that armature in clay.
+Designers also create an armature model, similar to a skeleton, of the design and cover it in clay.

 Step 4: Cast and Plan

 Designers use the clay model to build two cast models.
 They use one of those cast models for drawing seams, ropes, and inflation/deflation spots.
 They paint the other one with the design’s exact colors.